Download the application here.

 - The closing time of the business itself; or

-- Sidewalk café hours (midnight on Sunday night–Thursday night; 1:00AM on Friday night and Sunday night)
+- Sidewalk café hours (midnight on Sunday night–Thursday night; 1:00 am on Friday night and Saturday night)

 Considerations & Requirements

 Please consider the following prior to applying to Street Seats:

 - All Street Seats are open to the public.

 - The sponsoring business may not take orders nor exchange money on the Street Seat.
 But if patrons order products inside the business, they may be brought out to them at a table.

 - Smoking and alcohol consumption are not permitted, as will be indicated by signage provided by DOT.

 - Street sweeping by the Department of Sanitation will proceed as normal along the curb in front of and beyond the installation.
 Garbage collection occurs at curb area at the nearest end of the installation.